 4. Pay a visit to Pigeon Valley

-5. Go on a hot air balloon ride
+5. Go on a hot air balloon flight during sunrise

-If you’re planning a trip to Cappadocia, one of the best and most fun things to do is to go on a hot air balloon ride!
-But be ready to wake up bright and early to get picked up at 4 am in the morning!
+If you’re planning a trip to Cappadocia, one of the best and most fun things to do is to go on a hot air balloon flight!
+But be ready to wake up bright and early cause you’ll get picked up at 4 am in the morning!

 What I didn’t really like is that everyone is first brought to a local diner where “breakfast” is served.
 Don’t expect anything fancy, just some white none toasted bread and slices of ham and cheese next to it.
 Way too little for everyone who is there anyway…

-Afterwards you will be divided into different groups and you’ll be taken to your balloon.
+But after that it’s time to go air ballooning in Cappadocia!
+You’ll be divided into different groups and taken to your balloon in a small bus.
 Our balloon didn’t make it up in the air until after sunrise and while it was still a magical experience it also left me feeling a little bit disappointed.

-7. Go for a horse ride in the Rose Valley during sunset
+7. Go for a horse ride in the Red Valley during sunset

 This was one of my favourite things to do in Cappadocia!
 I had never been on a horse before, that’s if you don’t include the ponies at the local carnival when I was a kid :p.
 But the horses were very well trained and our guide also provided us with instructions during the entire ride.